suraj222803/Three-tier-application-deployment-on-Kubernetes/README.md

 <br> <br>

-4. choose a password for your user →click next
+4. choose a password for your user → click next

 <br> <br>
 5. Attach the policies directly to your iam user → click next

 <br> <br>
-**Note --> I will provide the administrator accesss for now but we careful while attaching the policies at your workapce**
+**Note &#8594; I will provide the administrator accesss for now but we careful while attaching the policies at your workapce**
 <br>
 <br>